RoboCupAtHomeJP/AtHome2021/README_en.md

 # Repository Opening

-- Information Site (This page) and [Rules Site](https://github.com/RoboCupAtHomeJP/Rule2021) are opend.
+- Information Site (This page) and [Rules Site](https://github.com/RoboCupAtHomeJP/Rule2021) are opened.
-- Detailed rules and schedule are comming soon.
+- Detailed rules and schedule are coming soon.
 - 21/10/28 updates.

 # Link